 Keith Stachowiak 24:34

 Oh, geez.
 You know, we've now restored I think close to 22 windows on the ground floor.
 They're all leaded glass.
-We, we-- but one of the one of the favorite things that that we've come across as we're scraping everything that--Wwe took everything down to bare wood, and the handwriting of the millworker that would write Schramka on every single, every single jamb was just incredible.
+We, we-- but one of the favorite things that that we've come across as we're scraping everything that--We took everything down to bare wood, and the handwriting of the millworker that would write Schramka on every single, every single jamb was just incredible.
 And that's--It hadn't been seen in like, 93 years since they originally painted it, and now you know, scraping off just the paint, but leaving the wood there, revealed that on every single one of them, and it was kind of this process like where's it gonna be on the window?
 And it's, it's interesting because it's one of those fleeting moments where you see it, and it's this thing of beauty.
 You know.
-Nobody has cursive handwriting like that anymore, and then a couple days later, you just cover it up with primer and paints, and it's just disappeared history again.
+Nobody has cursive handwriting like that anymore, and then a couple of days later, you just cover it up with primer and paints, and it's just disappeared history again.